The Splitter Struggle: What to Do If Your LSAT Score Is Great, But Your GPA Is Meh

 - Admissions, Blueprint Products and Promotions, General LSAT Advice, gpa, high lsat score, LSAT, splitter

-Picture this: A bright, promising student works tirelessly on mastering the ins and outs of a challenging—albeit important—exam.
-After months of hard work our hero is ready for the big test.
+Picture this: A bright, promising student works tirelessly on mastering the ins and outs of a challenging-albeit-important-exam to reach their goal of becoming a lawyer.
+After months of hard work, our hero is ready for the big law school admission test.
 Their strategies are dialed.
 Their focus is razor sharp.
 They are ready!
 Several weeks later, the scores come out.
-The student anxiously looks up at their score… and… HUZZAH!
+The student anxiously looks up their test score … and … HUZZAH!
 It’s fantastic!
 The hard work paid off!
 Celebrations abound!
-But, alas, the celebrations cannot last forever because this student’s GPA is … not so great.
+But, alas, the celebrations cannot last forever because this student’s undergraduate GPA is … not so great.
 Our student is a “splitter.”

 What is a “splitter”?

-“Splitter” is a term for a law school applicant who has a wide gap between their LSAT score and their GPA.
+“Splitter” is a term for law school applicants who have a wide gap between their LSAT score and their undergraduate GPA.
 Typically, if your LSAT score is at or above a given law school’s top 75 percentile but your GPA is at or below that law school’s bottom 25th percentile, you are a splitter.
 However, this is law school dependent, meaning that you might be a splitter at one law school but not another.

 What should a splitter do when applying to law schools?

 Applying to law schools as a splitter can be challenging because it is often difficult to determine which schools are “safety,” “target,” or “reach” schools.
 Accordingly, if you are a splitter, plan to do a bit more research to determine your law school list.
 It is not uncommon for splitters to cast a slightly wider net and apply to a few extra safety and a few extra reach schools.